baens/blog.baens.net/content/posts/postgres-vault-dev-workspace.md

 wait
 ```

 This script is intended to be run when the vault container starts.
-So it will do the job of controlling the vault startup.
-Once that is complete, we then write out our configuration using the vault command itself.
+This means that this script is responsible to ensure the server starts and stays running.
+Once that is complete, we then write out our configuration using the `vault` command.
+After that is all done, we let the script hang with the `vault server` portion with the `wait` command.
+This is because the script is what actually started the server and when this script ends, so will the docker container.

 One of the first bits in the script is to take `VAULT_TOKEN` variable that is passed and make that our dev server token.
 This token is how you access your vault instance.
-And this makes it easy to define 1 token and make sure that you running server has that same key for access later on.
+And this makes it easy to define one token and make sure that the running server has that same key for access later on.
 And just to be clear, we are running vault in dev mode.
 This allows us to define that token up front.
 When vault is ran in production, these tokens are generated on startup for you.

-The interesting bits for this are the connection and role setup.
+The next interesting bits are the connection and role setup.
 One quick thing I want to point out that the paths follow a pattern.
 The name `dbs` comes from where we enabled the database plugin.
 There are then 3 sub paths of that, `config`, `roles` and `creds`.
-The `config` part is fairly obvious.
-This is where the configuration to our database is stored.
+The `config` path is where the configuration to our database is stored.
 Next we add to the `roles` part which defines what roles can create credentials to our database with the config.
 Then there is a `creds` key that actually creates the credentials when it is read, more on using that later.

+To reiterate we store configuration in `dbs/config/mydb`, we store role information in `dbs/roles/mydb-admin`.
+This automatically creates a path at `dbs/creds/mydb-admin` that we will use later to get our credentials.

 The postgres credentials and postgres is worth a blog post all together but let me talk about this really quick.
 Postgres roles can be tricky if you don't get them right.
 With vault, we are creating temporary roles that will come and go at will.
 When we use these credentials then to also manage the schema, we need to pay extra close attention on who actually owns the tables.
 When you create a table, who ever the role is that you are currently working as is the role that will be the owner of said table.
 Then, your next role will have issues actually accessing that table unless permissions and ownership have been setup correctly.
 I have a [dba.stackexchange](https://dba.stackexchange.com/q/208649/16141) question related this that will have a longer blog post later.